Favro forGame Development

 With continuous release live-service productions, teams have to collaborate with other teams in real-time closely.
 Favro has the unique ability to have both the cards and boards exist in multiple places simultaneously.
 This means that a feature development team can add a live-ops team board to their collection, both visualizing what the other team members are doing and dragging and dropping the same cards between boards to work on the same features in parallel.

-For QA teams that still have to synchronize bugs with Jira, Favro offers a recently updated native Jira integration and other solutions to bring QA closer to development, enabling team member mapping.
+For QA teams and others that still have to synchronize with Jira tickets, Favro offers a recently updated native Jira integration and other solutions to bring QA closer to development, enabling team member mapping.
 Favro also has numerous native integrations to other studio-critical tools.

-Another example of a team-level collection is an art team, with their prioritized art asset backlogs and art asset pipelines.
+Another example of a team-level collection is an art team, with its prioritized art asset backlogs and art asset pipelines.

 Internal art teams will typically need to sync with external art development teams, possibly with assets from the same backlog feeding both internal and external teams.
 This can be driven from a single Art Director dashboard collection.